fwang2/pcircle/man/fcp.md

 first it analyzes the workload by parallel walking the tree; second it parallelize the job of data copy.
 The following options are available:

-* `-c`, `--checksum`:
-  Perform checksum verification after the copy.

-* `-s`, `--signature`:
-  Generate a single signature for the entire dataset. `-c` is a prerequisite for this to work, otherwise, this option will be ignored.

 * `-p`, `--preserve`:
   This option will preserve the metadata attributes.
 In the case of Lustre,